faqs

 I will do the best I can to involve you in the decision to break confidentiality if the situation allows.

-What does your license mean?
+what does your license mean?

 I have two different licenses: Licensed Marriage and Family Therapist Associate (LMFT-Associate) and Licensed Professional Counselor Associate (LPC-Associate), both in the state of Texas.